unfulvio/wp-currencies/README.md

 4. Timestamp marking the time when the last update occurred (date)

 Even if the base currency is in US Dollars (which is what [openexchangerates.org](https://openexchangerates.org) API ships with by default anyway), you can perform any action for any currency with this data.

-The plugin comes with the following PHP functions to access the data:
+The plugin comes with the following PHP functions to access the currency data:

 #### `get_exchange_rates( $currency_code = 'USD' )`
 Will return a PHP array with all the currency codes and their corresponding rate.